The Trending Skill You Didn’t Know You Needed: Curiosity

 In fact, according to Becki Saltzman, LinkedIn Learning Instructor and Founder of The Applied Curiosity Lab, curiosity can future-proof our careers.
 "We can search for and access everything...except what isn't there.
 Only curiosity inspires the questions that generate the answers we don't yet have access to.
 Without curiosity, new answers will cease to exist."

 That’s why we were excited to find that curiosity is this week’s trending skill.
 As people continue to turn to online learning to adapt, many people are investing in this highly strategic skill.
 While all levels within the organization can benefit from it, we are seeing managers watch these courses at higher rates than all other levels within the organization which may mean they know something the rest of us are just now absorbing.
 Curiosity can be a game changer.

 Curious?
-Try these LinkedIn Learning courses now to strategically add curiosity into your repertoire of skills.
-They will be free for you through the end of June.
+Try these LinkedIn Learning courses now to strategically add curiosity into your repertoire of skills -- free through June 30th.

 Applied curiosity is the application of curiosity to do specific things like increase influence, inspire innovation, and prepare for competitive shifts in the global economy.
 Learn how to attain greater success, optimize performance, and win in the marketplace.

 Becki Saltzman, the founder and chief curiosity seeker at Applied Curiosity Lab, shows how to put your innate curiosity to work.
 Discover how to:

 Strengthen your curiosity muscle

 Use applied curiosity to ask smarter questions, solve problems, sell to others, and even avoid common data blind spots that can lead to faulty conclusions.